Richard Chase was a serial killer whose tendency to drink his victims' blood earned him the nickname Vampire Killer.

 Meredith was murdered in the hallway, dead by a gunshot wound to the head.
 Chase subsequently stole his car keys.

 Evelyn and Jason were found in Evelyn’s bedroom.
-Six-year-old Jason had been shot twice in the head.
+The little boy had been shot twice in the head.

 Evelyn was partially cannibalized.
 Her stomach was cut open and she had multiple organs missing.
-There was also a failed attempt to remove one of her eyes and she had been sodomized as well.
+There was also a failed attempt to remove one of her eyes, and her corpse had been sodomized.

 The child’s decapitated corpse was found months later behind a church.

-It came out during the trial that the knock of a visitor startled Chase, who took Ferreira’s body and fled via Meredeth’s stolen car.
-The visitor alerted a neighbor who then called the cops.
-The authorities were able to identify Chase’s handprint in Miroth’s blood.
+The visitor alerted a neighbor, who then called the cops.
+The authorities were able to identify Chase’s prints in Miroth’s blood.

-When the police searched Chase’s apartment, they found that all of his utensils were stained with blood.
-He was arrested shortly after.
+When the police searched Chase’s apartment, they found that all of his utensils were stained with blood and his fridge contained human brains.

 In the end, after five hours of deliberation, the jury took the side of the prosecution.
-Richard Chase, the Vampire of Sacramento, was found guilty of six counts of murder and sentenced to death by gas chamber.
+Richard Chase, the Vampire Killer, was found guilty of six counts of murder and sentenced to death by gas chamber.

-His fellow inmates who knew of his crimes were frightened by him so they often encouraged him to kill himself.
+His fellow inmates, aware of his crimes, were frightened by him.
+They often encouraged him to kill himself.

-Richard Chase did just that, overdosing on the stockpile of drugs he was keeping.
+Richard Chase did just that, stockpiling the anti-anxiety medicine he was offered by the jail’s staff until he had enough for a fatal overdose.
 He was found dead in his jail cell the day after Christmas in 1980.